softwarewarriors/taskjeeves/README.md

 For display and navigation among its four pages, the application uses [React Router](https://reacttraining.com/react-router/).

 Routing is defined in [imports/ui/layouts/App.jsx](https://github.com/softwarewarriors/taskjeeves/tree/master/app/imports/ui/layouts/App.jsx).

-### Authentication

-For authentication, the application uses the Meteor accounts package.

-When the application is run for the first time, a settings file (such as [config/settings.development.json](https://github.com/softwarewarriors/taskjeeves/tree/master/config/settings.development.json)) should be passed to Meteor.
-That will lead to a default account being created through the code in [imports/startup/server/accounts.js](https://github.com/softwarewarriors/taskjeeves/tree/master/app/imports/startup/server/accounts.js).

-The application allows users to register and create new accounts at any time.

-### Authorization

-Only logged in users can manipulate Stuff documents (but any registered user can manipulate any Stuff document, even if they weren't the user that created it.)

-### Configuration

-The [config](https://github.com/softwarewarriors/taskjeeves/tree/master/config) directory is intended to hold settings files.
-The repository contains one file: [config/settings.development.json](https://github.com/softwarewarriors/taskjeeves/tree/master/config/settings.development.json).

-The [.gitignore](https://github.com/softwarewarriors/taskjeeves/tree/master/.gitignore) file prevents a file named settings.production.json from being committed to the repository.
-So, if you are deploying the application, you can put settings in a file named settings.production.json and it will not be committed.

 [Back to table of contents](#table-of-contents)